vkoves/ebike-calculator/public/images/icons/README.md

 # Icons Directory

-This directory contains all icons and small graphical elements used in the EBike Calculator application.
+This directory contains all icons and small graphical elements used in the app.

 ## Icon Guidelines